60 in. x 36 in. x 24 in.

 Currently in the collection of the Artist

-The piece is an homage to the art worlds first kinetic sculpture, The Bicycle Wheel, created by Marcel Duchamp in 1912.
-Duchamp said about his sculpture “I enjoyed looking at it, just as I enjoy looking at flames dancing in a fireplace.”
+“I enjoyed looking at it, just as I enjoy looking at flames dancing in a fireplace.”
+Marcel Duchamp

 Duchampian Motor is not a motorized bicycle wheel.
-It is a motor which uses a bicycle wheel as its armature.
+It is, itself, an actual electric motor that has a bicycle wheel as its armature.

 The Science Museum of Minnesota, St. Paul, MN